squid-cloud-samples/todo/frontend/public/tutorial.md

 ## Adding AI

-[Squid AI Assistant](https://docs.squid.cloud/docs/ai/squid-ai-assistant) lets you manage AI assistant instances, conversation threads, and context files to create a unique AI experience for users.
+[Squid AI Assistant](https://docs.squid.cloud/docs/ai/squid-ai-assistant) lets you manage AI assistant instances, conversation threads, and context files to create AI workflows, automate tasks, or build a unique AI experience for users.
 The AI Assistant is one of many [AI solutions](https://docs.squid.cloud/docs/ai/) offered by Squid.

 1. In `example-service.ts` update the code to include the following functionality: